PietJankbal/Chocolatey-for-wine/README.md

 Notes:

   - Only works on recent wine-versions (>5.18 probably); Will fail for sure in wine-stable 5.0....
   - Do NOT use on existing wineprefix, only on fresh new created prefix!
 The installation just stupidly installs dotnet40/48 itsself and messes with registrykeys.
-      If you have any dotnet version already installed with winetricks, it will likely fail, and even if it succeeds, you`ll likely end up with a broken prefix.
+    If you have any dotnet version already installed with winetricks, it will likely fail, and even if it succeeds, you'll likely end up with a broken prefix.
   - WINEARCH=win32 is _not_ supported!
   - If you want to compile yourself instead of downloading binaries:

     i686-w64-mingw32-gcc -municode -mconsole mainv1.c -lurlmon -s -o powershell32.exe